-- Assessment is avaible only for foreign children (English speaking fluently).
+- Assessment is available only for foreign children (English speaking fluently).
 If a child is not fluent in English and his native language is Spanish, the assessment will be completed in Spanish, but the long report will be written in English.
-A very short summary in Romanian will be added if needed for medical appointments.
+A short summary report in Romanian will be added if needed for medical appointments.

 - Assessment is not available for Romanian children even if they are fluent in English as a second language.
 WISC-V is not adapted to Romanian population